 We all tend to have books and wall art, decorative accessories and a host of other small things spread throughout our homes.
 Difficult decisions lie in the more personal items.
 Some of us can’t part with our books but have no problem getting rid of vases or paintings.
 Personal items that may hold sentimental value are particularly hard to give away.

 Take your time downsizing.
 You need to be happy with the home you choose.
 Take your time, make your new place homey and settle in.
+Consider costs.
 To read more tips on downsizing from a professional organizer, click here.